Tenant Placement vs Full-Service Property Management

 Not every rental owner needs the same level of support.
 Some owners want help finding a qualified tenant, while others want a professional team to handle the property after move-in too.

-The difference between tenant placement and full-service property management comes down to where the work ends.
+The difference between tenant placement and full-service property management comes down to where the leasing handoff ends and ongoing operations begin.

 What tenant placement includes

 Tenant placement is usually focused on getting the rental leased.
-That can include pricing guidance, listing preparation, marketing, showings, application support, screening, lease paperwork, and move-in coordination.
+That can include pricing guidance, listing setup, marketing, showings, application support, screening, lease paperwork, and move-in coordination.

-After the tenant moves in, the owner typically resumes responsibility for rent collection, maintenance calls, tenant communication, inspections, renewals, and notices.
+After the renter moves in, the owner usually takes back responsibility for rent collection, repair calls, tenant communication, inspections, renewals, and notices.
+That handoff is the main distinction owners need to understand before choosing a leasing-only option.

 What full-service management includes

 Full-service management includes leasing support plus the ongoing operating work.
-That means tenant communication, maintenance coordination, rent collection, owner statements, inspections, vendor communication, renewals, and general follow-up.
+That means resident communication, maintenance coordination, rent collection, owner statements, inspections, vendor oversight, renewals, and follow-through on open issues.

-For many Greater Boston owners, this is the difference between owning an investment and managing a second job.
+For many Greater Boston owners, this is the difference between holding an investment and managing a second job.
+The value is not just that someone answers calls; it is that the property has a repeatable system for what happens after move-in.

 When tenant placement may be enough